This blog may contain affiliate links. Read our disclosure policy for more info.

 Mercury Wellington – This place is perfect for those who want a studio apartment in a central location.
 Studios are always my go-to as I love having the kitchen so I can cook some meals!

-Bolton Hotel – The Bolton Hotel is a top reviewed hotel that comes with some really nice luxuries and is still very affordable.
-They have studios all the way to two-bedroom apartments in an ideal central location.
+Bolton Hotel – The Bolton Hotel is a top-reviewed hotel that comes with some really nice luxuries and is still very affordable.
+They have studios all the way to two-bedroom apartments in an ideally central location.

 Intercontinental Wellington -This hotel is amazing.
 It is quite large but the views of the harbor are amazing.
 It also has a pool, 2 restaurants, and a bar.
 It’s a luxurious choice that’s reviewed as one of the best places to stay in Wellington.